-I decided to make this site more accessimble, by building one single page that holds a link to each and every article.
+I decided to make this site more accessible by building one single page that holds a link to each and every article.
 So, here it is: every article available on Autistic Not Weird.

 All links open in new windows.